cits5501/cits5501.github.io/src/faq.md

 to help you get the best out of group work.

+### What are the rules for Late Submissions and Special Considerations for the Group Project { #late-project }

+Groups must submit the project deliverables by their due date.
+Penalties will be applied to late submissions according to UWA policy.
+UWA's assessment policy states that
+"In cases where a student who is part of a group assessment receives approval for an EVA application, the outcome must be considered in consultation with the Unit Coordinator."
+For this project, in accordance with UWA's assessment policy, the unit coordinator will "provide an alternative assessment for the individual student" if required; and mark to "a reduced assessment task for the group".
+Any questions about EVA or UAAPs can be discussed with the unit coordinator at consultation times or email to <cits5501-pmc@uwa.edu.au>.

 ## Academic conduct and source citation { #academic-conduct-source-citation }

 ### Are assessment submissions checked for plagiarism? { #plagiarism-checks }